Primordial magnetogenesis in loop quantum cosmology: Analysis of magnetogenesis in LQC

 One of the key assumptions that we have made is that the electromagnetic vector potential is a test field living on a background dominated by the scalar field.
 It is hence important to check whether this assumption holds true.
 In particular, we would like to understand whether the energy density of the electromagnetic field computed at the end of inflation is smaller than that of the scalar field, {\it i.e.},

 where $\rho^\phi\,=\,\dot\phi^2/2\,+\,V(\phi)$.
+Note that $\rho^{\phi}$ is same as $\rho$ appearing in Eqns. (\ref{eqn:lqc}).
 The energy densities of magnetic and electric fields are given by Eqns. (\ref{eqn:rhoB}) and (\ref{eqn:rhoE}).
 They are related to the power spectra through Eqns. (\ref{eqn:PB}) and (\ref{eqn:PE}).
 Since the power spectrum of the electric field that is produced with the coupling function Eqn. (\ref{eqn:fa}) is much smaller than that of the magnetic field, see figure \ref{fig:PBPE}, it is sufficient to check whether $\rho^\phi\, >>\, \rho^B$.
 We numerically integrated over the magnetic power spectrum Eqn. (\ref{eqn:PB}) to obtain the corresponding energy density at the end of inflation.
 We find that, at the end of inflation, for the coupling function described by Eqn. (\ref{eqn:fa}), and when Minkowski initial conditions are imposed at the bounce

 This calculation shows that, for the initial condition and coupling function considered here, the magnetic field can be considered as a test field for the case of the Starobinsky model.
 The energy density of the magnetic field, though smaller than that of the scalar field, may not be negligible for the case of a quadratic potential.
 We also computed the ratio of magnetic energy density to energy density of the scalar field for the excited states studied in section \ref{sec:5B}.
-We see that in the case of quadratic potential, the ratio of magnetic energy density to that of scalar field varies from $1.2\, <\, \rho^B/\rho^\phi\, <\, 2.4\times 10^{-7}$, where the higher ratio is obtained when Minkowski initial conditon was imposed at $t\,=\,-5\,\tpl$ and lower ratio corresponds to an initial time of $t\,=\, 5\,\tpl$.
+We see that in the case of quadratic potential, the ratio of magnetic energy density to that of scalar field varies from $1.2\, <\, \rho^B/\rho^\phi\, <\, 2.4\times 10^{-7}$, where the higher ratio is obtained when Minkowski initial condition was imposed at $t\,=\,-5\,\tpl$ and lower ratio corresponds to an initial time of $t\,=\, 5\,\tpl$.
 For the Starobinsky potential, we find that we obtain significant backreaction when Minkowski initial conditions are imposed before the bounce.
 When Minkowski initial conditions are imposed after the bounce, say at $t\,=\,10\, \tpl$, $\rho^B/\rho^\phi\,=\, 1.7\,\times\,10^{-10}$.
 Since imposing Minkowski initial conditions at different times is equivalent to imposing excited (non-Minkowski) initial states at the bounce, our calculations show that the energy density of magnetic fields depends on the initial condition.
 Thus, we see that for both models, there exist initial conditions for which backreaction is negligible.